Table of Contents:

 Students who live off campus as commuter students can still find their place at Nebraska Wesleyan.
 There are a number of organizations and services that commuter students can use.

-Exclusively for first-year commuter students, the Connections to Campus Program will affiliate each first-year commuter student with a specific residence hall floor.
+Exclusively for first-year commuter students, the Connecting to Campus Program will affiliate each first-year commuter student with a specific residence hall floor.
 You will be issued a fob, providing access to that building and are encouraged to use the corresponding lounges and computer labs.
 You will also be invited to participate in floor activities.
-In effect, you will become an ex-officio resident of the floor.
 If a first year student would like to be affiliated with a particular floor, they may contact the Residential Education Office at 402.465.7579 or email@example.com to make those arrangements.

 There are a number of locations on campus that provide a comfortable oasis for commuter students.

-- First and foremost is the NWU Coffee House located in the lower level of the Story Student Center.
+- First and foremost is the Archway Cafe (also known as the NWU Coffee House) located in the lower level of the Story Student Center.

-- Two lounges with large screen TVs are in the immediate vicinity of the Coffee House.
+- Two lounges with large screen TVs are also located in the Story Student Center near the Archway Cafe.

-- Most academic buildings have lounges providing comfortable places for students to study or just hang out.
+- Lounges, providing comfortable places for students to study or just hang out, are also located in the Great Hall, Smith-Curtis, Weary Center and most academic buildings.

-- Stop in the Sodexo Office located in the Story Student Center dining hall to purchase munch money for discount meals.
+- Stop in the Sodexo Office located in the Prairie Point Dining Center in the Story Student Center dining hall to purchase munch money for discount meals.
+Commuter students may also purchase a meal plan in the Residential Education Office in Centennial Hall.
 Check out the Dining Services online.

-- Vending machines are in the walkway between Olin Hall and Smith-Curtis and other buildings throughout campus.
+- Vending machines are in the walkway between Olin Hall and Smith-Curtis, behind the Archway Cafe in the Student Center and in other buildings throughout campus.

-- The Coffee House is located in the lower level of the Story Student Center.
+- The Archway Cafe is located in the lower level of the Story Student Center.

 - Check out the Involvement Fair during the first week of the fall semester or second week of spring semester.